knifecake/steady-queue/README.md

 4. **Migrate your database** with `python3 manage.py migrate`.

-Now you're ready to start processing tasks by running `python manage.py robust_queue` on the server that's doing the work.
+Now you're ready to start processing tasks by running `python manage.py steady_queue` on the server that's doing the work.
 This will start processing tasks in all queues using the default configuration.
-See below to learn more about configuring Robust Queue.
+See below to learn more about configuring Steady Queue.

-For small projects, you can run Robust Queue on the same machine as your webserver.
-When you're ready to scale, Robust Queue supports horizontal scaling out-of-the-box.
-You can run Robust Queue on a separate server from your webserver, or even run `python manage.py robust_queue` on multiple machines at the same time.
+For small projects, you can run Steady Queue on the same machine as your webserver.
+When you're ready to scale, Steady Queue supports horizontal scaling out-of-the-box.
+You can run Steady Queue on a separate server from your webserver, or even run `python manage.py steady_queue` on multiple machines at the same time.
 Depending on the configuration, you can designate some machines to run only dispatchers or only workers.
 See the configuration section for more details on this.

 ## Usage

-Robust Queue works like any other DEP 0014-compatible task backend.
+Steady Queue works like any other DEP 0014-compatible task backend.

 Tasks are functions decorated with the `@task` decorator from `django_tasks` (which will become `django.tasks` once integrated into Django):